ShammiAnand/go-auth/README.md

 1. Use the roles and permissions tables defined in the database schema
 2. Implement middleware to check roles/permissions from JWT claims
 3. Design API endpoints for role and permission management (to be implemented later)

-## Scalability Considerations

-1. Use connection pooling for databases
-2. Implement caching strategies (e.g., caching frequently accessed user data in Redis)
-3. Design the service to be stateless for easy horizontal scaling
-4. Use asynchronous processing for non-critical tasks (e.g., sending emails)
-5. Implement rate limiting to prevent abuse

-## Security Considerations

-1. Use HTTPS for all communications
-2. Implement proper input validation and sanitization
-3. Use secure password hashing (bcrypt)
-4. Implement token revocation mechanism
-5. Use secure token storage methods
-6. Implement proper error handling without leaking sensitive information
-7. Log all authentication events
-8. Implement real-time monitoring for suspicious activities

-## Testing Strategy

-1. Unit Tests: Test individual functions and methods
-2. Integration Tests: Test API endpoints and database interactions
-3. Security Tests: Regular security audits and penetration testing

-## Documentation

-1. API Documentation: Use Swagger/OpenAPI
-2. Code Documentation: Follow Go's documentation practices
-3. Architecture Documentation: Maintain up-to-date architecture diagrams and design decisions

-## Deployment and DevOps

-1. Containerization: Use Docker
-2. CI/CD: Implement CI/CD pipelines (e.g., GitLab CI, GitHub Actions)
-3. Monitoring: Set up application and infrastructure monitoring
-4. Logging: Implement centralized logging
-5. Backup and Recovery: Regular backups for PostgreSQL, use Redis persistence

----

-This README provides a comprehensive guide for building the Go Authentication Microservice.
-Follow each section carefully, and use it as a checklist to ensure all components are properly implemented.
-Remember to adapt the design to your specific requirements and continuously update this document as the project evolves.